drsagher/USAI/LittleCoders/Readme.md

 **Objective:**

-The assessment plan for *Term-0 Tiny Stars* is designed to evaluate students’ understanding of foundational STEM concepts, creativity, teamwork, and problem-solving skills in a playful and age-appropriate manner.
+The assessment plan for **Term-I Little Coders** is designed to evaluate students’ understanding of foundational STEM concepts, creativity, teamwork, and problem-solving skills in a playful and age-appropriate manner.
 The focus is on formative assessment through observation, participation, and project-based evaluation, ensuring that learning remains engaging and stress-free for young learners.